Best Non-Toxic Fashion Brands

 Shaina Mote

 Shaina Mote provides a "pragmatic wardrobe for real life" with a touch of luxury.
 Her creative and sculptural designs use inventive cutting and deft draping to produce items that resemble wearable art.
-The aesthetic is highly deliberate, architectural, and sophisticated.
-Organic and regenerative techniques are given top priority by the company.
-TENCELTM Luxe, deadstock textiles, and corozo nut-based natural buttons are examples of this.
 They use biodegradable and ecologically derived materials over chemical finishes and plastic-based fibers.
-Shaina Mote, a Los Angeles-based company, aims to encourage a circular economy and support regional handcraft.
-She hopes to develop a sustainable business strategy that respects the environment and offers women durable, elegant classics by concentrating on regenerative fibers and producing locally.
+Shaina Mote, a Los Angeles-based company, aims to encourage a circular economy and support regional handicrafts.

 Anikka Edwards